 Another big part of our prevention story is our work with schools and young people.
 Our work in this area is closely aligned to the National Fire Chiefs Council (NFCC) strategic intent to support all children and young people to be safe, healthy, resilient and active participants in the community.
 The NFCC works collaboratively with fire and rescue services like ours to develop resources and products that will support their delivery to children and young people.
-This includes work around fire cadets, early interventions, safeguarding, The King's Trust and StayWise (a digital education platform).
+This includes work around fire cadets, early interventions, safeguarding, and StayWise (a digital education platform).
+We will deliver the NFCC "Developing Resilience" course, accredited by the Princes Trust.
+This programme is designed to support young people at risk of becoming disengaged from education or training, providing them with essential skills and guidance to foster personal growth and resilience.

 In South Yorkshire, we visit schools at key times in a child's education to talk to them about keeping safe from fire, plus other risks like roads and water.
-We also now co-create and co-deliver a range of education packages through our joint police and fire community safety department.
 We carefully design our education packages so that we are delivering the right messages, to the right children, at the right age.